1. Mission Statement

 - How do I find out what projects are currently underway?

 - The best way is to ask.
-Speak to people in the group on Facebook or on Slack and find out what people are working on.
+Speak to people in the group on Facebook or on Discord and find out what people are working on.
 There is often a backlog of ideas of projects on Trello that require someone to pick up or require some assistance in getting it off the ground.
 Message the person who has initiated the project and see how you can help.

-- People are also welcome to send out requests for help on Facebook or Slack - so if you see a request for some skills, get in touch with the poster and see how you can help.
+- People are also welcome to send out requests for help on Facebook or Discord - so if you see a request for some skills, get in touch with the poster and see how you can help.
 Even if it is only providing one-hour of your time - it’s always greatly appreciated.

 - Lots of people within C4L want and need to know what you care about, what you’re good at, what you’re worried about, what you’ve got experience with - the way to get the word out is to start telling people all of those things.